sourcehut-mirrors/chawan/doc/config.md

 # Configuration of Chawan

 Chawan supports configuration of various options like keybindings, user stylesheets, site preferences, etc.  The configuration format is similar to toml, with the following exceptions:

 * Inline tables may span across multiple lines.
 * Regular tables (`[table]`) and inline tables (`table = {}`) have different semantics.
-The first is additive, meaning old values are not removed.
-The second is destructive, and clears all definitions in the table specified.
+The first is additive, meaning default values are not removed.
+  The second is destructive, and clears all default definitions in the table specified.
 * `[[table-array]]` is sugar for `[table-array.n]`, where `n` is the number of declared table arrays.
 For example, you can declare anonymous siteconfs using the syntax `[[siteconf]]`.

 The canonical configuration file path is ~/.chawan/config.toml, but the search path accommodates XDG basedirs as well:

 1. config file specified through -C switch -> use that
 2. `$CHA_DIR` is set -> use `$CHA_DIR/config.toml`